Parliamentary Assembly of the Council of Europe: Corruption scandals

 The European Parliament has had criticism over its prodigality and for being too complacent with conflicts of interest.
 Its refusal to become full member of the GRECO like all its member states is also a matter of criticism.
 In 2013, The New York Times reported that "some council members, notably Central Asian states and Russia, have tried to influence the organisation's parliamentary assembly with lavish gifts and trips".
 According to the report, said member states also hire lobbyists to fend off criticism of their human rights records.

 PACE members have been implicated in corruption scandals relating to the Qatari and Azerbaijani governments.
 Qatargate is an ongoing scandal, involving allegations that PACE officials, lobbyists and their families have been influenced by the governments of Qatar, Morocco and Mauritania, engaging in corruption, money laundering, and organized crime.

 Multiple PACE officials have been implicated in a money-laundering scheme organized by the Azerbaijani government.
-In exchange for (A) whiteashing Azerbaijan's poor human rights record and (B) lobbying for Azerbaijan in the Nagorno-Karabakh conflict, European politicians were paid off and received lavish gifts and paid trips.
+In exchange for (A) whitewashing Azerbaijan's poor human rights record and (B) lobbying for Azerbaijan in the Nagorno-Karabakh conflict, European politicians were paid off and received lavish gifts and paid trips.
 In 2018, an independent investigation found "strong suspicions of corruptive conduct involving members of the Assembly" and named a multiple members as having breached the Assembly's Code of Conduct.
 Following a series of hearings, it sanctioned many of the members or former members mentioned in the Investigative Body's report, either by depriving them of certain rights, or by excluding them from the Assembly's premises for life.
 Following the flight of Nagorno-Karabakh Armenians in 2023, PACE adopted a motion which stated that "it regrets the fact that Members of the European Parliament have accepted and failed to declare trips to Azerbaijan, visits to the Nagorno-Karabakh region and luxury hotel stays that were organised and paid for by Azerbaijani officials."